 Many businesses prefer commercial arbitration as their default dispute resolution mechanism in the event of a commercial dispute with their business counterparts, particularly in disputes regarding cross-border commercial transactions.
 Our dispute resolution team advises our clients on all aspects of Nigerian Arbitration Law and practice, from the drafting of commercial arbitration clauses/agreements, to the arbitration hearings in whatever seat of arbitration chosen by the parties.

-Hermon Barristers & Solicitors is experienced in both local and international arbitration, and we handle our clients’ Lagos commercial arbitration matters alongside their commercial arbitration matters in foreign arbitration seats.
+Hermon Legal Practitioners is experienced in both local and international arbitration, and we handle our clients’ Lagos commercial arbitration matters alongside their commercial arbitration matters in foreign arbitration seats.
 We are also hands-on to help our arbitration clients post arbitral award to ensure that issues pertaining to compliance and enforcement are handled perfectly so they can easily proceed with their transactions.

 Our Lagos arbitration practice is focused on taking these key approaches to issues relating to the handling of our clients’ arbitration matters: analyze the arbitration contract/clauses giving rise to the arbitration, analyzing key issues that is the bane of contention between both sides, then crafting the best strategy that will be used to handle the matter at Lagos Arbitration tribunals or wherever else the seat of commercial arbitration is, both locally and internationally.

 Mediation, like commercial arbitration, is fast becoming one of the preferred dispute resolution mechanisms employed by corporations and high-flying conglomerates in resolving their commercial disputes.

 Mediation involves a neutral third party, called the “Mediator” whose job is to help disputing parties arrive at an amicable settlement of their dispute.
 His involvement is focused on the facilitation of negotiations and resolution by the parties in a way that is suited to the interest of both parties.